danwalterlink/vault/dnd.brew.mechanics.md

 [adaptible] change on trigger
   adaptible(SR): change on short rest
 [typecast] ability association
+  what happens if typecasting "pact of the tome?: "count as warlock spells" as a wizard or if I gain access to ritual scribing spells as warlock?
 [pilfering] assume a type of same class type [aleatoric] dice shape {amount· size}, effects on combinations aleatoric[n][n+1][n+2]&#x3A; the target becomes poisoned